The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: The Token-Guided Graph-Rewriting Machine

 The way the token reacts to application nodes ($\appLazy{}{}$, $\appLR{}{}$ and $\appRL{}{}$) corresponds to the way the window $\W{\cdot}$ moves in evaluating these function applications in the sub-machine semantics (Fig.~\ref{fig:MockMachine}).
 When the token moves on to the composition output of an application node, the top element of a computational stack is either $@$ or $\star$.
 The element $\star$ makes the token return from a $\lambda$-node, which corresponds to reducing the function part of application to a value (i.e.\ abstraction).
 The element $@$ lets the token proceed at a $\lambda$-node, raises the rewrite flag $\lambda$, and hence triggers a rewrite transition that corresponds to beta-reduction.
 The call-by-value application nodes ($\appLR{}{}$ and $\appRL{}{}$) send the token to their argument output, pushing the element $\star$ to a box stack.
 This makes the token bounce at a $\oc$-node and return to the application node, which corresponds to evaluating the argument part of function application to a value.
 Finally, pass transitions through $\lb{D}$-nodes, $\lb{C}_n$-nodes and $\oc$-nodes prepare copying of values, and eventually raise the rewrite flag $\oc$ that triggers on-demand duplication.

-A rewrite transition $((G,e),(d,f,S,B)) \to_\chi ((G',e'),(d',f',S,B'))$, labelled with $\chi \in \{ \beta,\sigma,\epsilon \}$, applies to a state whose rewrite flag is either $\lambda$ or $\oc$.
-It changes a specific sub-graph while keeping its interface, changes the position accordingly, and pops an element from a box stack.
-Fig.~\ref{fig:RewriteTransitions} defines rewrite transitions by showing a sub-graph (``redex'') to be rewritten.
+A rewrite transition $((G \circ H,e),(d,f,S,B)) \to_\chi ((G \circ H',e'),(d',f',S,B'))$, labelled with $\chi \in \{ \beta,\sigma,\epsilon \}$, applies to a state whose rewrite flag is either $\lambda$ or $\oc$.
+It replaces the sub-graph $H$ (``redex'') with the graph $H'$ of the same interface.
+The position $e$ that belongs to $H$ is changed to the position $e'$ that belongs to $H'$.
+The transition may pop an element from a box stack.
+Fig.~\ref{fig:RewriteTransitions} defines rewrite transitions, by showing the sub-graphs $H$ and $H'$, as well as token positions and data, omitting the graph $G$.
 Before we go through each rewrite transition, we note that rewrite transitions are not exhaustive in general, as a graph may not match a redex even though a rewrite flag is raised.
 However we will see that there is no failure of transitions in implementing the term calculus.

 The first rewrite transition in Fig.~\ref{fig:RewriteTransitions}, with label $\beta$, occurs when a rewrite flag is $\lambda$.
 It implements beta-reduction by eliminating a pair of an abstraction node ($\lambda$) and an application node ($\$ \in \{ \appLazy{}{},\appLR{}{},\appRL{}{} \}$ in the figure).
 Outputs of the $\lambda$-node are required to be connected to arbitrary nodes (labelled with $Y$ and $Z$ in the figure), so that edges between links are not introduced.
 The other rewrite transitions are for the rewrite flag $\oc$, and they together realise the copying process of a sub-graph (namely a $\oc$-box).
 The second rewrite transition in Fig.~\ref{fig:RewriteTransitions}, labelled with $\epsilon$, finishes off each copying process by eliminating all doors of the $\oc$-box $G$.
 It replaces the interface of $G$ with output links of the auxiliary doors and the input link of the $\lb{D}$-node, which is the new position of the token, and pops the top element $\diamond$ of a box stack.
 Again, no edge between links are introduced.